daguilarm/belich-tables/README.md

 public function hide() : self;

 /**
+ * Hide this column base on screen size.
+Acepted values: 'sm', 'md', 'lg', 'xl'.
+For example: Column::hideFrom('lg') will hide the column except for the screens 'xl' or higher values (such as '2xl').
+ */
+public function hideFrom(string $value): self

+/**
  * Hide this column based on a condition. i.e.: user has or doesn't have a role or permission.
 Must return a boolean, not a closure.
  */
 public function hideIf($condition) : self;